 IPV is a serious issue that can involve physiological, financial and emotional harm as well as physical and sexual violence.
 Though it often falls under many names, such as domestic violence or spousal abuse, the nature of abuse is always the same.

 Plainly put, it is a pattern of behavior that centers on the forceful control of one person within a current or former intimate relationship.
 Many survivors are made to feel that the control is done out of love or care, which can make it difficult for them to find the strength to leave.

 The Face of Domestic Violence

-IPV can affect both men and women in heterosexual and homosexual relationships, regardless of age, race, religion, ethnicity or education level.
+IPV can affect anyone, regardless of gender, sexuality, identity, age, race, religion, ethnicity or education level.
 That is why domestic violence shelters seek to help individuals and families, without any judgments or prejudices.

 How to Stop Domestic Violence